hyrise/hyrise/CONTRIBUTING.md

       `void function(const size_t /* count */) { ... }`).
 If the context does not provide a good name (such as
       `/* count */`), use `/* unused */`.

-* In general, we declare (member) variables of the same type in an own line each ([isolated declaration](https://clang.llvm.org/extra/clang-tidy/checks/readability/isolate-declaration.html)):
+* Prefer declaring (member) variables of the same type in a new line each ([isolated declaration](https://clang.llvm.org/extra/clang-tidy/checks/readability/isolate-declaration.html)):
   ```c++
   class Foo {
     ...